Fortran-FOSS-Programmers/ford/README.md

 ```

 Assuming that there are no errors, your documentation will now be available
 in the path you indicated for output.
+Please be aware that FORD will delete
+anything already present in the specified project-path.
+Use caution with this,
+lest you accidentally end up deleting something important.

 ###Writing Documentation
 All documentation, both that provided within the source files and that given